PreviousView allNext

 2. Don’t get caught off-guard: factor in insurance early

-If you’re shopping around for a new petrol car, EV or hybrid on Trade Me cars or at a dealership, it’s smart to factor in the insurance costs right from the get-go, just as you would with maintenance and running costs (eg petrol).
+If you’re shopping around for a new petrol car, EV, or hybrid on Trade Me cars or at a dealership, it’s smart to factor in the insurance costs right from the start, just as you would with maintenance and running costs (e.g., petrol).

-Although it’s easy to focus on the car’s price tag, vehicle reliability and fuel efficiency, overlooking insurance can lead to some unexpected financial expenses down the road - if you decide to think about it after the event.
+Although it’s easy to focus on the car’s price tag, vehicle reliability, and fuel efficiency, overlooking insurance can lead to unexpected financial expenses down the road—especially if you think about it only after the fact.

 Different models, engine sizes, and safety features can all impact your car insurance premium, so make sure you’re getting a complete picture of the total cost of ownership.
 Doing this upfront on Quashed can help you plan your finances and make a more informed decision.